14 Everyday Habits That Can Help Prevent Colon Cancer

 The protective factor was seen not only with filtered drip coffee, but also with decaf and espresso.
 Bottoms up!

 If you’re invested in preventing cancer, you might not be surprised to hear you should increase your veggie intake.
 When we digest cruciferous vegetables such as broccoli and kale, our bodies produce a substance called indole-3-carbinol (I3C) that could stop cancer in its tracks.
 I3C activates a protein that protects the body from inflammation in the gut, and a 2018 study showed mice that ate an I3C-heavy diet had fewer and more benign tumors.

 A separate study in 2018 suggested that glucosinolates, the compound that gives cruciferous vegetables their bitter flavor (like cabbage, as noted above), also could offer protection against cancer cells.

 Keep your weight in check

-Maintaining a healthy weight could ward off colon cancer.
-A study of almost 3,000 over-40-year-olds found that those with a body mass index over 25 had a greater chance of having a colon polyp.
+Obesity and being overweight are associated with an increased risk of not just colorectal cancer but early-onset colorectal cancer, which has an even higher mortality rate, according to a 2021 study published in JAMA Oncology.
+The association was even higher for women.
+A separate study of almost 3,000 over-40-year-olds found that those with a body mass index over 25 had a greater chance of presenting with a colon polyp.
 The polyps themselves aren’t usually harmful, but they can eventually develop into cancer.

 Cut back on the booze

-Heavy drinking is one of the main risk factors for colon cancer; one study showed that having more than four standard drinks a day increased risk by 21 percent.
+Experts now recommend to avoid alcohol, but if you do drink, limit it to no more than two drinks a day for men and one drink per day for women.
+Why?
 There are probably several factors at play, but there’s evidence that bacteria in the gut turn alcohol into the carcinogen acetaldehyde.
-Don’t miss these other 37 science-backed ways to cut your risk of cancer.
+Don’t miss these other science-backed ways to cut your risk of cancer.